cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/adapter.rst

    * - ``<extension-type>``
      - Extension type, such as (for ETL Templates) ``source``, ``sink``, or ``transform``

-This will return a JSON String map that lists the extensions of the Application Template, including their name, description, and the source files that contain the extension.
+This will return a JSON String map that lists all the extensions of particular type for that Application Template, including their name, description, and the source files that contain the extension.

 Example output for the ``source`` extensions of the ``etlBatch`` Application Template (pretty-printed and reformatted to fit)::